Institutional Review Board for the Protection of Human Subjects (IRB) - Guidelines for Class Projects Involving Human Subjects

 For questions or additional guidance, contact the IRB Office at 1-1498.

-For clarification, the following are NOT class projects; they are considered research and must be reviewed and approved by the IRB:
+For clarification, the following are NOT class projects; if they involve human subjects, they are considered research and must be reviewed and approved by the IRB:

 - Senior research projects conducted within the framework of the senior capstone experience